ellisonpyon/cs1302-latin-squares/README.md

     * Command line input examples in a comment that may be cut-and-pasted into a shell.

-    If you use Emacs, you can add the following to your `~/.emacs` file to highlight characters that exceed the column limit:
+    If you use Emacs, you can add the following lines to your `~/.emacs` file to highlight characters that exceed the column limit:
     ```
     ;; check for lines that exceed some column limit